Get help now Make a donation

 Herbal remedies

-See our guide to herbal remedies for detailed information on these.
+See our page on herbal remedies for more information.

 Homeopathy

 What is it?
-Homeopathy involves using extremely diluted (watered down) natural substances to treat physical and mental health problems.
-Homeopaths believe that the more a substance is diluted, the more effective it will be.
+Homeopathy involves using extremely watered down natural substances.
+Some people believe these can treat physical and mental health problems.

 Where can I find out more?